dodecaphonic/fpinscala/README.md

 ## LICENSE

 Do whatever you want with this.
-Hiring me, possibly.
+Even scorn me for my meager FP skills.